ASSOCIATION BOARD MEMBERS

 Secretary

-Cecile Giraud Jacquet worked for 12 years at Hewlett-Packard in Geneva, Switzerland, and became involved in the last phase of the social project that her teammates initiated in 2011 with SOS Children Villages, helping fund the building of a house in Fort Portal, Uganda.
+Cecile Giraud worked for 12 years at Hewlett-Packard in Geneva, Switzerland, and became involved in the last phase of the social project that her teammates initiated in 2011 with SOS Children Villages, helping fund the building of a house in Fort Portal, Uganda.
 Besides a Master’s Degree in Business Studies from the University of Jean Moulin, Lyon, France, Cecile recently obtained a diploma in International Organizations Management from the University of Geneva.
 Her primary interest in working in the field of sustainable development turned into a new career path beginning of 2018 when she joined the International Organization for Standardization.
 “The positive impact of standards on international relations and on economic, social and environmental development is tremendous.“ A big fan of the Sustainable Development Goals’ initiative launched by the UN (https://sustainabledevelopment.un.org), Cecile is very excited to make the Musana Ferry Project a real life-changing modus operandi for the children around Lake Bunyonyi.

 Denis